abhi5h3k-5ingh/letsbloom_assignment/readme.md

-This is a simple RESTful API for managing a library system, implemented using Java with Spring Boot and PostgreSQL.
+This is a simple RESTful API for managing a book library system, implemented using Java with Spring Boot and PostgreSQL.

 Prerequisites
 Before running the application, ensure that you have the following: